 How it works

-Depending on the type of reference that a variable from the stack holds to an object from the heap, at a certain point in time, that object reference is a change or removed then it becomes eligible for the garbage collector.
+Depending on the type of reference that a variable from the stack holds to an object from the heap, at a certain point in time, that object reference is changed or removed then it becomes eligible for the garbage collector.

 - Java code will run line by line manner.